First Time Visitors

 - When Geshe-la enters the room and until he is seated, please stand as a sign of respect for the Dharma teacher.
 Often sangha members will prostrate out of humility and respect before the altar, teacher and sacred images.
 However, no one is required to prostrate.

 - Visitors are welcome to sit as preferred, on either the zafu cushions or on chairs.
+Currently our seating is spread out as a Covid-precaution.

 - Please wear comfortable but appropriate clothing for a prayer center.